mongoid/mongoid-slug/README.md

 Scoping by Associations
 -----------------------

-Objects that are embedded in a parent document automatically have their slug uniqueness scoped to the parent collection.
+Objects that are embedded in a parent document automatically have their slug uniqueness scoped to the parent.
 If you wish to scope by a reference association, you can pass a `:scope` option to the `slug` class method:

     class Company
       include Mongoid::Document